8ctopus/snapshot/README.md

 extract seo
 SEO extracted

-# cleanup html using regex (allows to compare things such as versions update)
+# cleanup html using regex (allows to compare things such as versions update, see the rules)
-cleanup
+clean
 ```

 Once you have done the above steps twice, you can easily compare before and after using your favorite diff tool.